Surveys suggest most who won lotteries would continue to work. Would you?

 - I like trying new things.

-- I periodically reassess values and goals.
+- I periodically reassess goals.

 - I make my own decisions, and if necessary, swim against the tide.

-- I turn setbacks into opportunities.
+- I turn crises into opportunities.

-Nurturing the Quester spirit
+Nurturing the Quester Spirit

 – Continue to learn.
 Read, take courses.
-Challenge conventional beliefs.
-Find better ways to do things.
-Place no limitations on yourself.

 – Use intellect and intuition when making decisions.
 Research needed information, then use intuition.
 For example, ask dreams a question before falling asleep, journal, meditate, relax in nature.